-Summer vacation season is almost upon us.
-If a car rental is in your plans, here are a few essential things to keep in mind so you don’t end up in your own insurance nightmare.
+If a car rental is in your future plans, here are a few essential things to keep in mind so you don’t end up in your own insurance nightmare.

-- Read your car rental contract: Don’t feel pressured to quickly sign your car rental contract at the counter.
-Many coverage mistakes happen after travelers too quickly decline or agree to coverage that they don’t understand.
-Make sure you have the coverage you need to protect yourself against damage to your rental car and other cars.
+Before driving off that car rental lot, make sure you have the coverage you need to protect yourself against damage to your rental car and other cars.
 Remember CDW (sometimes called LDW) protects you if you return a damaged rental car.
-Liability Insurance protects you if you cause an accident which causes personal injuries or damages to the property of others.
+Liability Insurance protects you if you cause an accident that causes personal injuries or damages to the property of others.

 - Report all accidents promptly and get a police report: